 - A fellowship is not merely a large personal “grant.”
 The awards are for five years and applicants must show a commitment to developing the breadth of their research careers as well as excellence in depth.
 We recognise that plans for the later stages of a fellowship may be less detailed than those for the earlier years; nevertheless, applicants should have ambitious and credible ideas for developing themselves as research leaders – scientists with vision and the ability to drive change.

 Non-European Economic Area applicants and Tier 1 visas

 Successful applicants who require a visa to work in the UK will be eligible to be considered under the Tier 1 (Exceptional Talent) visa route.
 In line with the highly prestigious nature of the award, this visa route is designed for people who are internationally recognised as world leaders or potential world-leading talent in the fields of science and the arts and enables the holder to be both adaptable and flexible during their research in the UK.

 The grant of any visa is always subject to the standard Home Office general grounds for refusal of a visa.
 RCUK is able to provide additional guidance regarding the appropriate evidence required to complete the visa application process under the Exceptional Talent visa.
 Please contact email@example.com for further details.

-The SNCF provides full personal salary costs, together with support for research staff, consumables expenses, travel costs and capital equipment appropriate for the research project.
+The SNCF provides 50% of the fellow's salary costs, together with support for research staff, consumables expenses, travel costs and capital equipment appropriate for the research project.

 Applicants are particularly encouraged to consider the opportunities the fellowship offers to establish collaborative networks and for cross-sector development, as the award will support a period of research overseas, at a second UK institution, or within industry where appropriate for the research project.